-(ii) Provision of ECL for trade receivables
+(ii) Provision of ECL for trade receivables and contract assets

-The Group uses provision matrix to calculate ECL for the trade receivables.
+The Group uses provision matrix to calculate ECL for the trade receivables and contract assets.
 The provision rates are based on debtors' aging as groupings of various debtors that have same credit periods and similar payment patterns.
 The provision matrix is based on the Group's historical default rates taking into consideration forward-looking information that is reasonable and supportable available without undue costs or effort.
 At every reporting date, the historical observed default rates are reassessed and changes in the forward-looking information are considered.
-In addition, trade receivables with significant balances and credit-impaired are assessed for ECL individually.
+In addition, trade receivables and contract assets with significant balances and credit-impaired are assessed for ECL individually.